taylorrose/wizard-murder-mystery/04_EVIDENCE_PACK.md

 *Found clutched in the victim's hand.
 Label appears deliberately torn.*

 **Release Timing:** Round 1 - Evidence A
-**Investigative Value:** Links to Minister Pyke's authorization and enhanced formula
+**Investigative Value:** Links to Minister Thorne's authorization and enhanced formula

 ✂ - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -